QuestioWo/QuestioWo.github.io/README.md

 # Hi, I'm Jim - aka [QuestioWo][website] 👋

 ## I'm a Student and Developer!
-- 🔭 I’m currently working on a [fractal renderer that uses GPU computing][buddhabrot], and on [software for a driverless racing car][ugracing]!
+- 🔭 I’m currently working on a [fractal renderer that uses GPU computing][buddhabrot], and on [software for a driverless racing car][ugrdv]!
 - 🌱 I’m currently learning about GPU computing and fixed point arithmetic!
 - 🥅 2021 Goals: Learn about new technologies and stay fit
 - ⚡ Fun fact: I've broken my arm on a hammock!